Need to know

 Public areas are wheelchair accessible, lifts go to all floors and facilities are offered for the hearing-impaired.
 There are 12 specially equipped rooms for mobility-impaired guests.
 Orthopaedic pillows, a humidifier and ioniser can be ordered in room.

-On arrival, pups get a Very Important Dog hamper with a toy, treat and clean-up bags.
-Beds, blankets and bowls can be added to your room, and pampered pooches can have doggy room service menu, dog-walking and sitting services, and even birthday parties.
+Pups are welcome in third-floor rooms for NOK750.
+They get a Very Important Dog hamper filled with treats.
+Beds, blankets and bowls are provided.
+There's room service, dog-walking and sitting available, and even birthday parties.
+Just let the hotel know.
 See more pet-friendly hotels in Oslo.

 Welcome.
 The restaurant has a kids' menu, with dishes such as ‘Spongebob’s favourite’ (pasta with tomato sauce).
 Child minding, baby monitors, cots, highchairs and prams are available on request and games consoles can be added to rooms.